-How to draw straight-line without a ruler
+How to draw straight-line without a ruler?

 It may seem easy to some people, and downright difficult to others.
 Nevertheless, try not to ignore its importance, because the straight line will be one of the basic skills that you must absolutely master.

-Start with a ballpoint pen and several blank sheets of A3 or A4 paper, whichever you prefer.
-You will cover these pages in dozens and dozens of lines.
 In fact, you’ll sacrifice entire sketchbooks to practicing drawing straight lines, and guess what: you’ll get good at them.

-Reach the next level mastering the straight line
+TIP Reach the next level mastering the straight line

 The straight line is most notably useful for:

-• Drawing construction lines and simplified geometric forms, such as squares, cubes, and cylinders.
-The more precise and skillful your lines, the more your drawing will be able to start from a solid base and proceed successfully.*
+The more precise and skillful your lines, the more your drawing will be able to start from a solid base and proceed successfully.

-Why are straight lines so difficult?
+Why drawing straight lines is so difficult?

 As we begin to draw, the body tries to find a stable position, and as a result, stiffens unconsciously.
 The wrist and/or the elbow is placed on the table.
 Our mind is concentrated solely on the movement of the drawing utensil, so we’re unlikely to notice these posture changes.